Zhang Zhixin

-Zhang Zhixin (张志新 (Chang Chih-hsin, Zhāngzhìxīn); 5 December 1930 – 4 April 1975) was a dissident during the Cultural Revolution who became famous for criticizing the idolization of Mao Zedong and the ultra-left.
-She was imprisoned for six years (1969 to 1975) and tortured, then executed, for having opposing views while being a member of the Chinese Communist Party.

-A second party member who had expressed agreement with Zhang was sentenced to 18 years in prison.
+Zhang Zhixin (张志新 (Chang Chih-hsin, Zhāng Zhìxīn); 5 December 1930 – 4 April 1975) was a dissident member of the Chinese Communist Party (CCP) during the Cultural Revolution who became famous for criticizing the idolization of Mao Zedong and the ultra-left.
+She was imprisoned for six years (1969 to 1975) and tortured, then executed, for her views which contradicted those of Cultural Revolution leaders.
+A second CCP member who had expressed agreement with Zhang was sentenced to 18 years in prison.

-Although many consider her a heroine among the people for standing up to the party, her experience is also a reminder of the potential punishment for deviating from party principles.
+Many consider her a heroine among the people for standing up to the Gang of Four.

-She did not consider herself anti-communist, but rather a "true Marxist" for whom Mao had distorted the communist cause.
-Even in prison, she insisted she was a member of the Chinese Communist Party.
-Many of her points of view were similar to those of the Communist leaders who succeeded Mao.
-For this reason, she was rehabilitated by Hu Yaobang and recognized as a revolutionary martyr, a model communist.
+She was rehabilitated by Hu Yaobang and recognized as a revolutionary martyr and a model Communist.

 Early life

 Zhang Zhixin was born in Tianjin in 1930.
 She was educated at Renmin University of China from 1951 to 1952 and later worked in the university.
-Zhang later became a member of the Communist Party Propaganda Department at Liaoning province.
+Zhang later became a member of the propaganda department for the Liaoning Provincial Committee of the Chinese Communist Party.